 3 Reed, Patricia, 'William Nicholson, Catalogue Rasionné of the Oil Paintings', 2011, cat. no.737, illus. p.565.

 4 Tate Gallery website note for 'Study for Plaza de Toros, Malaga' (1935).

-the Artist, gifted to Sir Winston and Lady Clementine Churchill, thence by descent to the below;
+gifted directly from the Artist to Sir Winston and Lady Clementine Churchill, and thence by descent to Lady Mary Soames

 London, National Gallery, 'Exhibition of Paintings by Sir William Nicholson and Jack B. Yeats', 1 January - 15 March 1942, cat. no.74

 LiteratureBrowse, Lillian, 'William Nicholson', London: Rupert Hart-Davis, 1956; cat. no.448, p.104